 The trustees are committed to supporting the enjoyment of hall users and simultaneously minimising the potential nuisance caused by activities within the hall, particularly with regard to loud music and noisy behaviour around the main entrance and play area, which are the principal causes of nuisance to neighbours.
 We have consulted with acoustic engineers and environmental health officers and on advice have embarked upon a program of measures to limit possible nuisance due to noise.

 Sound insulating tiles have been installed on the inside of the overstage roof and acoustic tertiary glazing has been applied to windows.
-Where appropriate, door closers are fitted and acoustic seals inserted, and an external porch extension has been constructed to provided additional acoustic insulation around the exit door from the lounge/bar area.
+Where appropriate, door closers are fitted and acoustic seals inserted, and an external porch extension has been constructed to provided additional acoustic insulation around the exit door from the lounge/bar area and main entrance.

 These efforts will have limited effect without the co-operation of hall users.
 Keeping the external doors and windows closed, particularly when music is playing, has been shown to have a major impact on reducing the amount of nuisance caused.